Courses

 Cynthia Robinson, Director of Museum Studies

 All visitor experiences in museums are mediated by the choices museum professionals make in the selection, interpretation, contextualization, and presentation of collections in exhibitions and programs.
 Students will interpret scholarship for a variety of audiences, examine strategies for interpreting difficult topics, and consider interactives that stimulate meaning-making.
 Students will also delve into strategies for facilitating community conversations and sharing authority in the creation of exhibitions, programs and projects.
 Because this is a seminar, a forum for discussion that prepares students for the professional world, we may modify the topics to suit student interests, needs, and expertise.
-Prerequisites: ED/FAH/HIST0285 and ED0280.
+Prerequisites: ED/HAA/HIST0285 and ED0280.
 (Spring – Mondays, 6:00-9:00pm)

-ED 0286 Museums and Digital Media
+ED 0286 Museums and Digital Media (Not Offered Fall 2024)

 Matt Kirchman, owner of ObjectIDEA, an interpretive design consultancy